kyma-project/test-infra/prow/scripts/lib/README.md

 ## Overview

-The folder contains helper scripts that contains commonly used functions.
+The folder contains helper scripts with commonly used functions.

 ### Project structure